nimryf/naive-bayes-classifier/README.md

 - Download Python and an appropriate IDE, and simply run the code.
 - Function _example_use()_ shows how it's used and also tests for its accuracy.
-- Running the code, which just calls example_use(), should produce two measures of accuracy.
+- Running the code, which just calls _example_use()_, should produce two measures for accuracy of classifications.